-After inserting batteries, switch the computer on.
-You will hear a beep, then the lights flash sequentially and a light at the bottom left of the board (row 1) comes on (normally the row 1 light indicates White and the row 8 light indicates the Black).
-Press NEW GAME.
+When you switch the computer on you will hear a beep, then the lights flash sequentially and a light at the bottom left of the board (WHITE) comes on.
+Press NEW GAME .
 Enter a move by selecting a piece and pressing briefly on it (2 lamps come on), putting it down where you want it to go and pressing again.
 The computer beeps and replies by turning on 2 lamps of its own.
 You press the piece on the square designated, pick it up; place it on the square designated and press briefly again.

-3. Setting the level of skill
+3. Level of skill